-Please note that telemarketers can only send spam texts to a wrong number once.
-They are supposed to offer an easy opt out mechanism.
+Wrong numbers happen.
+Generally telemarketers can only send spam texts to a wrong number once.
+The law requires an easy opt out mechanism.
 Most senders simply ask that you reply with the word STOP to stop future text messages.
 If a company makes a mistake either because your phone number once belonged to someone else or because your buddy played a prank and signed you up, that’s not on the telemarketer.
 The cases we handle typically involve multiple texts and no way to stop them.

 For more information, visit our TCPA robocall claims information page.
 Ready to see if you have a case?
 Contact us online, by email or by phone at 800.669.7782.
 All inquiries are protected by the attorney – client privilege.